Check-in for a chat: How to start a conversation around mental health

 What services are available in Devon?

-If someone requires urgent support, Devon Partnership NHS Trust (DPT) has a First Response Service, available 7 days a week, 24 hours a day.
-DPT also has a range of specialist mental health, learning disability and neurodiversity services for people in Devon and across the South West.
+If you, or someone you care about, requires emergency mental health support, please call NHS 111 and select the mental health option.
+You will then be put through to Devon Partnership NHS Trust's First Response Service, available 7 days a week, 24 hours a day.
+Devon Partnership NHS Trust also has a range of specialist mental health, learning disability and neurodiversity services for people in Devon and across the South West.
 You can find more information about each of the services and the support available on their website.

 The Moorings provide telephone advice and out-of-hours mental health support from three locations across Devon (Barnstaple, Exeter and Torquay).